zhmcclient/zhmc-os-forwarder/README.rst

     :alt: Test coverage (master)

-The **IBM Z HMC OS Message Forwarder** connects to the console of operating systems and forwards the OS messages on the console to a remote syslog server.
+The **IBM Z HMC OS Message Forwarder** connects to the console of operating systems running in LPARs on Z systems and forwards the messages written by the operating system to its console to a remote syslog server.

+The Z systems can be in classic or DPM operatonal mode.

-The forwarder attempts to stay up as much as possible, for example it performs automatic session renewals with the HMC if the logon session expires, and it survives HMC reboots and automatically picks up message forwarding at the right message sequence number once the HMC come back up.
+.. # The forwarder attempts to stay up as much as possible, for example it performs
+.. # automatic session renewals with the HMC if the logon session expires, and it
+.. # survives HMC reboots and automatically picks up message forwarding at the
+.. # right message sequence number once the HMC come back up.

 .. _IBM Z: https://www.ibm.com/it-infrastructure/z

 Documentation
 -------------

-* `Documentation`_
+* `Documentation`_ (not yet)
-* `Change log`_
+* `Change log`_ (not yet)

 .. _Documentation: https://zhmc-os-forwarder.readthedocs.io/en/stable/
 .. _Change log: https://zhmc-os-forwarder.readthedocs.io/en/stable/changes.html